 - Bona Fide Gifts – Bona fide gifts of securities are not deemed to be transactions for the purposes of this Policy.
 Whether a gift is truly bona fide will depend on the circumstances surrounding a specific gift.
 The more unrelated the donee is to the donor, the more likely the gift would be considered “bona fide” and not a “transaction.”
 For example, gifts to charities, churches or non-profit organizations would not be deemed to be “transactions.”
 However, gifts to dependent children followed by a sale of the “gifted securities” in close proximity to the time of the gift may imply some economic benefit to the donor and, therefore, may be deemed to be a “transaction” and not a “bona fide gift.”

-While these transactions are exceptions to this Policy’s prohibitions on trading in FOX’s securities, a Section 16 Reporting Person, Designated Individual or member of such person’s immediate family or household or any such person’s controlled entity contemplating such a transaction should still pre-clear the proposed transaction with either FOX’s Chief Legal and Policy Officer or Clément Smadja in the Legal Department.
+While these transactions are exceptions to this Policy’s prohibitions on trading in FOX’s securities, a Section 16 Reporting Person, Designated Individual or member of such person’s immediate family or household or any such person’s controlled entity contemplating such a transaction should still pre-clear the proposed transaction with both FOX’s Chief Legal and Policy Officer and Chief Financial Officer.

 POLICIES REGARDING THE USE, DISCLOSURE AND PROTECTION OF MATERIAL, NON-PUBLIC INFORMATION

 All employees of FOX have ethical and legal responsibilities to maintain the confidentiality of material, non-public information.